rhencke/rebol/src/extensions/javascript/README.md

 (Note: At time of writing, integration with Node.JS is untested--and would have to run the emterpreted build, as emscripten does not yet implement pthreads on Node.)

+### License

+Though Rebol itself is released under an Apache 2.0 License, the JavaScript extension represents a significant independent effort, which was designed to stand separate from the interpreter.
+A "stronger" share-alike license was chosen for this extension: the LGPL v3.
+The extension represents significant work that will likely continue to be extended, and any reasonable fork/clone shouldn't have a problem sharing their improvements.

+Any snippets here that were taken from free sources on the web cite their original links.
+If a small portion of *original* code is of interest, then permission would almost certainly be granted to borrow it under an MIT license.
+Just ask.
+Or if you don't feel like asking, use common sense; it's not like we're Oracle.
+9 lines of code doth not a lawsuit make.  *(Unless you ARE Oracle...in which case, heck yeah we'll sue you!)*

+In time, the license might be weakened to something more liberal.
+Until such time as a truly principled significant contributor demands that the project *not* be relicensed, it's asked that all contributors agree that a more liberal license could be chosen.
+The only rule is that there won't be any "special treatment" licenses--e.g. a more liberal license for people who pay.
+Any license change will be applicable to everyone.  *(Except, maybe...Oracle.)*

+Note: This doesn't preclude someone making a donation in order to ask that the license be loosened.
+It just means that everyone gets the result--not just the donor.